xonq/tutorials/funannotate.md

 ```

 ### 5. Check installation.
-Funannotate provides tools to check installation software and test the installation.
-It’s okay if `emapper.py`, `ete3`, and `signalp` are not installed as we don’t need them now.
-I did not encounter any other erros, so they may indicate a problem.
+Funannotate provides tools to check installation software and test the installation. *It’s okay* if `emapper.py`, `ete3`, and `signalp` are not installed as we don’t need them now.

 `funannotate check --show-versions`
 `funannotate test -t all --cpus 8`